terminalai/30-seconds-of-ml/README.md

-# 30 seconds of ML
+# 30 Seconds of ML

 > Short Python code snippets for all your machine learning needs